 These homemade marinated mushrooms are effortless to prepare and taste a million times better than the store-bought variety!
-Tender mushrooms are soaked in a delectable mixture of extra virgin olive oil and vinegar flavored with garlic, shallots, fresh herbs and Italian seasonings.
-They are dangerously addictive and will disappear in a matter of minutes!
+Featuring fresh mushrooms marinated in a delectable mixture of extra virgin olive oil and vinegar flavored with garlic, shallots, fresh herbs and Italian seasonings.
+Fair warning, these tender, seasoned ‘shrooms are absurdly delicious and always disappear in a matter of minutes at a party!

 You can enjoy these mushrooms as an easy snack and fuss-free appetizer!
 Or, add them to antipasto platters, salads, pizzas, pastas and more!!
 Continue to read on for helpful recipe tips and step by step photos in the post!